These plant feeders can cause a big problem for gardeners. Leafhopper adults are small, wedge-shaped insects that can damage your plants.

 11. Neem Oil

-Neem oil has multiple benefits as an insecticide and fungicide.
+Neem oil has multiple benefits as an insecticide and a fungicide.
 The oil controls a host of insect pests by reducing feeding.
 It also acts as a repellent for some garden pests.

 It works great for controlling pest problems in vegetable patches, flower beds, and fruit trees.

 Does neem oil kill leafhoppers?
 It may not kill the adults, but it works well on leafhopper eggs and nymphs.
+It may also work against cicadas!

 As a concentrate, mix 1 to 2 ounces per gallon of water and spray all plant surfaces.